-If you’re having trouble with attendance at your virtual events, it’s possible you’re missing a key ingredient in the mix.
+If you’re having trouble with attendance at your virtual events, you may be missing a key ingredient in the mix.
 In this post, we’ll go through a short checklist of details your webinar needs to ensure good attendance.

 Whether you’re attempting to sell a product or educate your audience on a current industry-related issue, you will face three main challenges when gathering your audience.
 These challenges are…

 - Researching your audience.
-What is their specific problem you’re trying to solve?
+What is the specific problem you’re trying to solve?

 - Formulating solutions.
 How are you going to solve your audience’s problem?